 Does anyone need a headphone amp?
 That’s questionable.
 But might you want one?
-If you dig great sound, the answer is a resounding YES.
+If you dig great sound, the answer is a resounding yes.

 Impedance (aka, the numbers game)

-There are certain kinds of headphones that really do need a headphone amp to function properly: We call these high-impedance headphones.
-Impedance refers to the resistance of an electrical signal, and is measured in Ohms – the higher the impedance, the more resistance a pair of headphones or speakers will give to an electrical signal.
+There are also certain kinds of headphones that really do need a headphone amp to function properly: We call these high-impedance headphones.
+Impedance refers to the resistance of an electrical signal, and is measured in ohms – the higher the impedance, the more resistance a pair of headphones or speakers will give to an electrical signal.

 As our audio sources have gotten smaller, headphone designers have adjusted.